 Applications are reviewed from September to February.
 After this, selected applicants are contacted for an email.
 The application at AMCAS must be updated all the time with the correct information during this particular time.
 A personal interview is a necessity.

 Division of Curriculum

-The division of the MD curriculum is divided in to four phases.
+The division of the MD curriculum is divided into four phases.

 Phase 1 is the foundation of medicine and will last for around 18 months.
 Students begin with a 4-month “Healthy Human” module to study human physiology so they can start the clinical skills training with group activities to create a healthy environment.
-In the fifth month, students start to see real patients to get hands on experience.
+In the fifth month, students start to see real patients get hands-on experience.
 Side by side they start to study human disease in the foundation phase.
-This is done in systems-based blocks where students are provided with dissection tables to ease in study.
+This is done in systems-based blocks where students are provided with dissection tables to ease in the study.
 The grading criteria is done on a pass/fail basis for the first 18 months.
-Lastly, students are given two months to pass the Step 1 of the United States Medical Licensing Exam.
+Lastly, students are given two months to pass Step 1 of the United States Medical Licensing Exam.

 Phase 2 is the application of medical sciences which will last for 12 months.
-Students will be provided core knowledge of the basic clinical medical and surgical fields and every student will complete required hospital and patient rotations in various departments.
+Students will be provided core knowledge of the basic clinical medical and surgical fields and every student will complete the required hospital and patient rotations in various departments.
 The rotations will be done in one of the Emory-affiliated healthcare facilities listed throughout Atlanta.

-Phase 4, the last phase if the translation of medical sciences, which will last for 9 months, and will turn each student into a physician.
+Phase 4, the last phase if the translation of medical sciences, will last for 9 months, and will turn each student into a physician.
 Rotations will be done in the Emergency Medicine, ICU, and an internship is required in surgery or medicine.